Specialist Complex Needs Rehabilitation Work (Visual Impairment) (Top-up) - BSc (Hons)

 The course consists of 4 modules that are delivered sequentially full time over one year or part time over two years.

 The BSc (Hons) Specialist Complex Needs Rehabilitation Work (Visual Impairment) top up degree may be studied full-time over one year or part time over two years.
 The programme comprises of a blend of face to face teaching at the university and guided online study.
 It is made up of two double modules and two single modules.
-For those studying full time you will attend four dedicated teaching weeks that are spread throughout the academic year.
-If you are studying part time you will attend two teaching weeks in each of the two academic years.
+You will attend one block learning week for the deafblind module.
+The other modules are online.

 Teaching will be provided by the programme team, external specialists and lecturers from associated programmes delivered at Birmingham City University.
 You will be able to benefit from the specialist expertise of practitioners from the fields of social work, learning disability nursing, counselling and psychology.
 In addition, the rehabilitation lecturing team who will support your learning have extensive experience in rehabilitation and habilitation, service delivery and management and statutory and non-statutory working as well as significant experience in teaching in higher education.